connorbowen/apiq-mvp/docs/DEVELOPMENT_GUIDE.md

 - A pre-commit hook and CI check will block any commit/PR that introduces forbidden patterns (e.g., `test-user-123`, `demo-key`, `fake API`, etc.) in non-test code or docs.
 - See `package.json` and `.github/workflows/no-mock-data.yml` for details.

 This development guide provides comprehensive coverage of the development process, coding standards, and best practices for the APIQ project.
 Follow these guidelines to ensure code quality, security, and maintainability.

+### OpenAPI Cache & Parser

+- The OpenAPI cache and parser logic have been improved for better error handling and endpoint extraction.
+See `src/utils/openApiCache.ts` and `src/lib/api/parser.ts` for details.

+### Debug & Test Scripts

+- New scripts added for development and debugging:
+  - `clear-cache.js`: Clear the OpenAPI cache
+  - `debug-openapi.js`: Debug OpenAPI ingestion
+  - `debug-parser.js`: Debug OpenAPI parsing
+  - `/api/oauth/test.ts`: Test OAuth2 endpoints

+### Config Changes

+- `next.config.js` has been updated.
+Review for any new environment or build settings that may affect local or production builds.